zegsampaio/MCW-OSS-PaaS-and-DevOps/Whiteboard design session/WDS trainer guide - OSS PaaS and DevOps.md

 Holly Franklin, CIO of Best For You Organics Company

-The primary audience is the business decision makers and technology decision makers.
-Usually we talk to the infrastructure managers who report to the chief information officer (CIO), or to application sponsors (i.e. VP-line of business \[LOB\], chief marketing officer \[CMO\]), business unit IT personnel, or developers that report to application sponsors.
+The primary audience is business and technology decision-makers.
+Usually we talk to the infrastructure managers who report to the chief information officer (CIO), or to application sponsors (i.e., VP-line of business \[LOB\], chief marketing officer \[CMO\]), business unit IT personnel, or developers that report to application sponsors.

 ## Preferred solution